Long-grumbling Alaska volcano has explosive ash burst

 Meanwhile, two moderate earthquakes rattled the western Aleutians on Tuesday.

-The first, registered at magnitude 6.0, hit Tuesday morning about 90 miles northwest of Attu, the westernmost island in Alaska’s Aleutian chain, according to the West Coast and Alaska Tsunami Warning Center.
-The second, at about noon, measured at magnitude 5.7 and was centered about 65 miles northwest of Attu, the center said.
+The first, registered at magnitude 6.0, hit Tuesday morning about 90 miles (144 km) northwest of Attu, the westernmost island in Alaska’s Aleutian chain, according to the West Coast and Alaska Tsunami Warning Center.
+The second, at about noon, measured at magnitude 5.7 and was centered about 65 miles (104 km) northwest of Attu, the center said.